codeigniter4/shield/docs/references/authentication.md

 The Session authenticator stores the user's authentication within the user's session, and on a secure cookie on their device.
 This is the standard password-based login used in most web sites.
-It supports a secure remember me feature, and more.
+It supports a secure remember-me feature, and more.
 This can also be used to handle authentication for single page applications (SPAs).

 ### attempt()